sdegutis/90s.dev/site/public/guides/views.md

 Unlike in HTML, the base class contains very minimal functionality.

-For example:
+When a complex view is needed more than once, wrap it in a function.

+When a view should be customizable, make it into a composite.

+### Common recipes

-* To add padding to an element, wrap it in a [Margin](#margin) or [Border](#border) and set `padding`.
+* To add padding around a view, wrap it in a [Margin](#margin) or [Border](#border) and set `padding`.

-* To add a visible border, wrap it in a [Margin](#margin) or [Border](#border) and set `padding` and `paddingColor`.
+* To add a border, wrap it in a
+  [Margin](#margin) or [Border](#border)
+  and set `padding` and `paddingColor`.

+* To add padding *and* a border, just do both of the above, having two wrappers.

 * To create a checkbox,
   combine a [Button](#button) and [Label](#label)
   and wrap them in a [GroupX](#group).

-When a complex view is needed more than once, wrap it in a function.

-When a view should be customizable, make it into a composite.
+Views are lightweight, so wrapping in multiple layers is not a performance issue.

 ## Layout